lch99310/chunghao_lee/content/Portfolio/SciCover_Summary/index.md

 tags = ['AI Practice Journal', 'Using AI', 'App', 'Side_Project', '中文']
 +++

+## A web-based application that provide Bilingual Summaries of cover articles from scientific journals

 ![Homepage](homepage.png)

 ### 🚀 Every week, premier academic journals like *Science*, *Nature*, and *Cell* publish cover stories that reshape our understanding of the world.
 However, a significant chasm remains between the rigors of academic publishing and general public accessibility.